Skip to main content

 • “However, it can be quite grindy, especially in the beginning when you have to follow quests to unlock monster fights.”

 The game's music has been criticized for being repetitive and lacking variety, which can lead to monotony during extended play.
-Players have also noted issues with the volume control, as the music starts at a high volume with limited options to adjust it until after the character creation.
-Additionally, some tracks are short and may not loop properly, further detracting from the overall audio experience.
+Players also noted issues with the volume control, as the music starts at a maximum level with limited options to adjust it until after the character creation, making for a frustrating audio experience.
+Overall, while some elements of the music are appreciated, the execution leaves much to be desired.

 • “The game's soundtrack, while initially charming, can become repetitive during extended play sessions.”